 Some of the key challenges facing us today include economic inequality, climate change, a loss of trust in the democratic process and race based discrimination.
 We are working to encourage and support partners in the field who are influencing change, with an emphasis on empowering the voices of people directly affected.
 For more detail on some of our major partnerships see our Featured Projects page.

 Our current funding priorities can be summarised as below:

 Australia faces a growing gap between the wealthy and the disadvantaged.

 Approximately 2.2 million people (or 12.8 percent of all Australians) are estimated to be living below the poverty line, after taking account of their housing costs.
 Meanwhile, in the last decade, the richest 10 percent of Australians enjoyed almost 50 per cent of the growth in national income.
 This is not just unfair – a widening gap is counterproductive to growth, social cohesion and long term prosperity.

-The Foundation will invest in a series of major projects designed to reduce inequality in Australia.
+The Foundation is invested in a series of major projects designed to reduce inequality in Australia.
+Our partners include:

 Social Justice and the Law

 Prison policy impacts most heavily on the most disadvantaged.
 The Foundation will support a significant program aimed at increasing community safety and reducing crime through investment in prevention, diversion, better re-entry and support for ex-offenders and victims.

 The Foundation works with several community and legal agencies to discourage racial discrimination and to promote more inclusive and human rights focused police and criminal justice services in Victoria.
 We also support initiatives protect Australia’s democratic safeguards.